-If you’re looking for a hybrid dog that will be great with your family and with your kids, and you want a hybrid dog that is easy to train and that is hypoallergenic, you have come to the right place.
-A Havapoo dog is perfect for you.
+If you’re looking for a hybrid dog that will be great with your family and with your kids, and you want a hybrid dog that is simple to train and that is hypoallergenic, you have come to the right place.
+A Havapoo is perfect for you.

 But what exactly is a hybrid dog anyway?
 And what qualities can you expect from your new Havapoo pup?

 You should be prepared to pay a extra for a puppy with breeding rights or even for a puppy advertised as show quality with papers.
 You should plan on paying anywhere from $3,200 upwards to $7,500 or even more for a Havapoo with top breed lines and a superior pedigree.
 However, for most pet quality puppies, the average cost for all Havapoos sold is $1,100.
 In 2021 the prices of dogs have gone up due to COVID and lots of demand.
 So for now you can add an additional 500$ to what you might expect.

 Where do Havapoo Dogs come from?